-When there is potential for encountering Category C and D soils, or if the school has not been assessed in a prior study, an in situ soil assessment9 prior to conducting intrusive activities is recommended.
+When there is potential for encountering Category C and D soils, or if the school has not been assessed in a prior study, an in situ soil assessment8 prior to conducting intrusive activities is recommended.
 The soil assessment should include collection of soil samples at various depths and screening for metals (arsenic and lead at a minimum) plus OCPs for pre-1988 structures.
-(Chlordane was banned in 1988.
-Other OCPs were banned prior to this date.)
-Discrete or composite samples can be collected and analyzed for screening purposes10 only; multi-increment samples can be collected and analyzed to determine approximate concentrations of COPCs in the soil.
-If screening indicates the presence of COPCs, soils should be considered above action levels unless more comprehensive multi-increment sampling and analysis indicates concentrations are below Category C levels.
-For some projects, comprehensive in situ soil sampling and analysis prior to excavation may not be necessary; soils may be excavated and characterized after excavation in soil piles prior to determining disposal method.

-9 An in situ soil assessment consists of sampling and analysis of soils in place before they are excavated.
+8 An in situ soil assessment consists of sampling and analysis of soils in place before they are excavated.